siddharth5815/siddharth5815/README.md

 - 👋 Hi, I’m @siddharth5815
 - 👀 I’m interested in Cloud Infrastructure specially AWS
 - 🌱 Professionally trained and fresh postgraduate individual with global certifications in cloud technologies, including AWS Cloud Practitioner and Microsoft Azure Fundamentals
-- 🧑🏻‍💻 Hands-on project experience in AWS, Linux, and CCNA
+- 🧑🏻‍💻 Hands-on project experience in AWS, CI/CD and Linux
-- 💞️ Eager to apply my skills to the Cloud, Linux projects
+- 💞️ Eager to apply my skills to the Cloud, DevOps projects
 - 📫 How to reach me work.siddharthdubey@gmail.com

 <!---